 Governance

-• appointment and monitoring of the NZ Accounting Standards Board (NZASB), the NZ Auditing and Assurance Standards Board (NZAuASB) and the Sustainability Reporting Board (SRB)
+The XRB Board is responsible for the overall governance of the organisation, reporting and standard-setting strategy and oversight of its subsidiary technical boards: the NZ Accounting Standards Board (NZASB), the NZ Auditing and Assurance Standards Board (NZAuASB) and the Sustainability Reporting Board (SRB)

 Read the Board’s Te Tiriti o Waitangi Commitment Statement here.